Bruce Everly, General Manager

 Caleb received a B.A. in English, Creative Writing from Indiana University with minors in History and Literature.
 As a student, he served as Assistant to the Creative Writing Program and Managing Editor of the IUPUI student literary journal.
 At EIM, Caleb uses his writing and researching expertise to help clients clearly communicate their ideas to the funding organizations.
 He splits the rest of his time between playing music, cooking in a restaurant and at home, and growing plants including superhot varieties of chili peppers.

 Chris graduated in May of 2021 from Indiana University-Purdue University Indianapolis with a B.S. in Environmental Science and a minor in Geochemistry.
 Throughout his time in school, Chris has volunteered his time for environmental projects involving invasive species removal, trash cleanup, and reforestation.
 He has also gained experience with chemical and physical analysis of urban stream environments within Indianapolis.
-Chris is looking forward to completing his studies and helping our customers at Energy Improvement Matters.
+Chris is looking forward to continuing his studies and helping our customers at Energy Improvement Matters.